ACTL4001-T1-2022/github-showcase-page-the-esteemed-geckos/README.md

 goalkeeperRaritaName <- na.omit(rbind(leagueGoalkeep, playTournGoalkeep)) %>%
   filter(Nation == 'Rarita' & Year == 2021)
 ```
 From these datasets we can build the different models.
+Below is the code and parameter selection for each of the models.

 ### Multi-Linear Regression